© Steve

 Truth and truth and truth again—

-my life, young heir to fragments of the ancient dreams
+my life, young heir to fragments of the ancient

 which must all be as true